MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/quickstart.md

 > [!NOTE]
 > Remember that there is *no guarantee* that your players will receive, open, or engage with your message.
 Given that caveat, it is a good practice to use messages as *bonus* functionality, rather than as a critical part of your gameplay loop.

-For **iOS** platforms, Apps are given a one-time dialog prompt from the OS, allowing the user to determine the status of push notifications.
+For **iOS** platforms, apps are given a one-time dialog prompt from the OS, allowing the user to determine the status of push notifications.
 After the user has made their initial selection, this setting will persist until:

 - The App is updated or reinstalled.

 - The user makes changes to the settings from their phone’s settings menu.

-For **Android Apps**, notifications are enabled by default, and can be turned on and off at will from the client.
+For **Android** apps, notifications are enabled by default, and can be turned on and off at will from the client.

 > [!TIP]
 > It is a good practice to re-initialize your notification listeners with every session.